 Each of the above techniques gives its specific contribution to the knowledge of the sample and many of them can be performed simultaneously during the same sample irradiation.

-**In the related pdf documents you will find a short schematic description of the techniques that we offer as an introduction to their essential features and use.
-We strongly recommend the consultation of reference textbooks for a complete description of the physics principle and all the technical details.
+** We strongly recommend the consultation of reference textbooks for a complete description of the physics principle and all the technical details.